What concerns have been raised about your STP?

 The STP does not contain detailed information as to how the deficit will be eliminated and standards maintained, nor how the STP's stated aims will be achieved.

-A key component to the redesign of the acute sector in the STP is the primary/community care sector.
+A key component to the redesign of the acute sector in the STP is moving care into the primary/community care sector.

 There will be a major push to shift work into primary care on a much wider scale than has been attempted in the area before.
 The aim is a rise of 10% in primary care and self-care activity.